Data filtering reduces the noise, so you can focus on more important things.

 Conclusion

-The filter function is a simple Power BI function that allows you to iterate down the rows of any table, creating a row context for each and testing whether the row should be included in your calculation.
-The ones which qualify true are aggregated as a separate table and given to the user as an output.
-In this tutorial, we looked upon ways to create conditions using AND “&&” and OR “||” expressions.
+The Filter Function in Power BI is a simple Power BI function that allows you to iterate down the rows of any table, creating a row context for each and testing whether the row should be included in your calculation.
+The ones that qualify as true are aggregated as a separate table and given to the user as an output.
+In this tutorial, we looked at ways to create conditions using AND “&&” and OR “||” expressions.
 Lastly, we presented one more way to combine multiple conditions – using nested structures.

 While Power BI supports data ingestion from multiple sources, why not streamline your data uploads using a No-Code and Zero Data Loss Solution like Hevo?